All Products

 What is a Java development environment?

-A Java development environment is a collection of configurations and tools that are used to develop Java projects.
-It includes the Java Development Kit (JDK), an integrated development environment (IDE), such as IntelliJ IDEA, Eclipse, and VSCode, and build tools, such as Maven.
+A Java development environment is a set of tools and configurations for developing Java applications.
+It includes a Java Development Kit (JDK), an integrated development environment (IDE) such as IntelliJ IDEA, Eclipse, or VSCode, and build tools such as Maven.

 Install the JDK

-For more information, see Install the JDK on Windows.
+For detailed steps, see Install the JDK on Windows.

 Install an IDE